-The steps to becoming a part of the Philippine Air Force is: submit your application, take the pre-entry exam for the PAFOCC/BMT and pass it, then you’ll undergo training.
+The steps to becoming a part of the Philippine Air Force are: submit your application, take the pre-entry exam for the PAFOCC/BMT and pass it, then you’ll undergo training.
 But before you do it even the first step, you must first meet all these requirements and qualifications:

-- You must be a natural born citizen of the Republic of the Philippines.
+- You must be a natural-born citizen of the Republic of the Philippines.

 - of good moral character

-- Must be single, never been married and never borne nor sired a child.
+- Must be single, never been married, and never borne nor sired a child.